Position

 Overview

 We are seeking a dynamic and results-driven Salesperson to join our team.
-The ideal candidate will have a strong track record in sales, excellent communication skills, and a passion for achieving sales targets.
+The ideal candidate will be responsible for driving sales growth, building strong client relationships, and achieving sales targets.
+This role requires a proactive and self-motivated individual with excellent communication and negotiation skills.

 Responsibilities: